 Before you can begin reclaiming old materials, you first need two pieces of equipment: a shredder and an extruder (this is different from the one on your 3D printer).
 Essentially, you feed your old print into the shredder, which, as you might expect, shreds it.
 Then, once you have your shards, these are fed into the extruder, which heats and shapes them into something you can actually use.

 So what kind of upfront costs can you expect?
 Well, a cheap plastic shredder costs around $250 and a basic extruder is around $300.
 If you’re feeling adventurous, you can even make your own.
 These DIY solutions cost less but are fairly labor-intensive to create.
-So, what should you know before recycling filament?
+So, what should you keep in mind before recycling filament?

 Rules For Recycling Filament

-By using only one type of filament, you reduce the chance of creating unstable materials that fall apart when printing.
+By using only one type of filament, you lower the chance of creating unstable materials that fall apart when printing.
 That’s not all, though: you should also be aware that the recycled filament might have a different diameter.
-Really, this is all down to which type of extruder you buy.
+Really, this is all up to which type of extruder you buy.

 If you find your new materials to be slightly larger or smaller, you’ll likely need to swap out your printer’s extruder for one that will accept the new filament.
 It’s crucial that you test each batch for quality though, as outlined in the graphic below.

 Finally, in order to prolong the life of your shredder, don’t just throw large objects into it.
-Try breaking them down first – a hammer usually works perfectly.
+Try breaking them down first – a hammer usually does the work perfectly.
 If you find the plastic chunks are still too large, there’s no shame in putting them through a second time.

 While it might seem like a lot of work, recycling filament is a far more economical way to print in the long term.
 This is the main advantage 3D printing has over other kinds of manufacturing; if you mess up during carpentry work, your wood is likely useless.
 Not so with the filament.